joequant/bitquant-vasp/source-material/Wallets Best Practices.md

 - [All] Complexity Reduction "Complexity is the enemy of Security"
 - [All] Optimal Trust Distribution
 - [All] Wallet/Address Indexing - Scalable Complex Querries
+- [Cold] Reverse Engineered Secure Enclaves/Trusted Execution Environments
+- [All] Theft of signing devices
+- [All] Theft and Destruction of Devices & Backups

 ## Gnosis Safe:
 https://docs.safe.global/learn/things-you-can-do-with-safe